fleck/locust-grove/Electric.md

 # Electric Plan Specifications

 ## General Notes
-1. All electrical work must comply with the current National Electrical Code (NEC) and local building codes.
+1. All electrical work must comply with the National Electrical Code (NEC) and local building codes.
 2. Verify all device locations with owner/architect prior to rough-in.

 ## Wiring Requirements